realJeremySun/first-web-game-lb4/blog/2019-06-05-building-an-online-game-with-loopback-4-pt4.md

 } from '@loopback/authentication';
 ```

-Then add this line in the `handle` function.
+Then add those lines in the `handle` function.

 ```ts
 async handle(context: RequestContext) {